What types of information is Brooklyn Horror Film Festival collecting, and how is the site collecting it?

 Companies That Are “Standing in the Shoes” of Brooklyn Horror Film Festival

-Sometimes we hire companies to help us deliver products or services, like a shipping company that delivers a package.
+Sometimes we hire companies to help us deliver products or services, like a ticketing company that processes our ticket orders.
 In those instances, we need to share your information with them.
 These companies are basically “standing in the shoes” of Brooklyn Horror Film Festival, and they are allowed to use the information only to deliver the product or service.

 Companies Offering Promotions, Products, or Services